Seven careers you can enter with any degree

 - analytical skills to write and understand complex data

-The intelligence community recruits people from a diverse range of backgrounds, and many agencies (such as MI6) offer training schemes to graduates with any degree.
-Your choice of degree might influence the area you can specialise in, however.
-An intelligence officer who needs to get information from a foreign chemical warfare scientist, for instance, would benefit from a degree in chemistry!
+The intelligence community recruits people from a diverse range of backgrounds, and many agencies (like MI6) offer training schemes to graduates with any degree.
+Your choice of degree might influence the area you can specialise in; for example, a degree in cyber security might make you a more favourable candidate for a role in that field.

-For more information on salary, career progression, and qualifications, take a look at our Intelligence officer page in the Careers library.
+For more information on salary, career progression, and qualifications, take a look at the Intelligence officer profile in the Careers library.

 Investment banker